-Witnesses say airstrike in Ethiopia's Tigray kills dozens
+Witnesses: Airstrike in Ethiopia's Tigray kills more than 50

 The TPLF refers to the Tigray People’s Liberation Front, which governed Tigray until it was ousted by a federal government offensive in November.
 The subsequent fighting has killed thousands and forced more than 2 million people from their homes.

+More than 25 of the wounded finally reached Ayder hospital later on Wednesday, a day after the airstrike, the regional health official said.

-While the United Nations has said all sides have been accused of abuses, Ethiopian and Eritrean soldiers have been repeatedly accused by witnesses of looting and destroying health centers across the Tigray region and denying civilians access to care.
+While the United Nations has said all sides have been accused of abuses in the Tigray conflict, Ethiopian and Eritrean soldiers have been repeatedly accused by witnesses of looting and destroying health centers across the Tigray region and denying civilians access to care.

+The European Union “strongly condemns the deliberate targeting of civilians” in Togoga, EU foreign policy chief Josep Borrell said Wednesday, calling it the latest in a “horrific series” of abuses committed in Tigray.
+He again called for an immediate cease-fire and urged the international community “to wake up and take action.”

 This month, humanitarian agencies warned that 350,00 people in Tigray are facing famine.
 Aid workers have said they have been repeatedly denied access to several parts of the region by soldiers.